Housing Accommodation Policies and Procedures

 In order for disability-related housing accommodation requests to be considered, students must first be registered with the Office of Student and Employee Accessibility Services (SEAS).
 In order to register with SEAS you must complete the following process:

-- Submit a Housing Accommodation Request form which requires a brief written explanation of your particular disability and why it requires some form of specialized housing consideration.
+- Submit an Online Housing Accommodation Request for which requires a brief written explanation of your particular disability and why it requires some form of specialized housing consideration.

 - Be mindful of housing deadlines, which are posted on the SEAS website.

 - Please keep in mind that housing accommodations are only based on disability related needs and are determined on a case-by-case basis.
-Housing accommodations are not meant to be a means to circumvent the regular housing lottery process so are coordinated closely with Res.
+Housing accommodations are not meant to be a means to circumvent the regular housing lottery process and are coordinated closely with Res.
 Life to make sure it's intergrity is maintained as much as possible.
-Our first priority is to accommodate your disability, but we'll do our best to try and get you close to friends and into areas you all prefer.
-If you have a question about this policy please ask the SEAS Director for clarification.
+Our first priority is to accommodate your disability, while through the collective efforts of departments, we do try our best to meet preferences.
+Please know our priority is to find housing that fits the need of the student.

-- Once housing decisions are made, you will be notified by email of your placement.
+- Once housing accommodations are approved, you will be notified by Res.
+Life via email of your placement.

 SEAS does not approve Off-Campus appeals/permission.